canonical/snapcraft/docs/writing-local-plugins.rst

    $ snapcraft init
    Created snap/snapcraft.yaml.
-   Edit the file to your liking or run `snapcraft` to get started
+   Edit the file to your liking or run :command:`snapcraft` to get started

 Step 2: Create new plugin
 -------------------------